Types of Emergency Electrical Household Threats

 - Vehicular interference: Often truck-drivers underestimate the height of their own trucks.
 Trying to squeeze under overhead service cables that aren’t quite fit for an oversized semi-trailer can cause overhead service cables to collapse or be severely damaged.
 When this happens, an emergency electrician will need to repair or replace the cables immediately.

 Can you smell something metallic or burning?
 Are your lights flickering or dimming?
 Can you hear crackling noises?
 These warning signs should not be ignored.
 Reach out to an emergency electrician pronto!
 Electrical faults are one of the leading causes of property fires.
-Before it gets to that stage, an emergency electrician will be able to identify the source of the problem and have it rectified.
+Before it gets to that stage, an emergency electrician will be able to identify the electrical threats and have it rectified.

 Excavation of Property